-Nokia Astound set to hit T-Mobile on April 6th for $79.99Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Astound set to hit T-Mobile on April 6th for $79.99Alex Wagner - Editorial Director of News and Content

 If you've been following the site lately, you've no doubt seen leaks proclaiming that Nokia and T-Mobile will soon be teaming up to launch the Astound, a Symbian^3-powered smartphone, next month.
 Well today Nokia made the little handset official, announcing that the Astound will be launching on T-Mo on April 6th for $79.99 with a $50 mail-in rebate and two-year contract.
 As a quick refresher, the specs for the Astound include a 3.5-inch 640x360 AMOLED display, 8 megapixel camera with dual LED flash and 720p video capture, 1.3 megapixel FFC, 8GB of internal storage, and the Symbian^3 operating system.
 Check out the full presser below.

 The Astound looks like a pretty nice little handset, and $80 isn't a bad price to pay for a handset with a 3.5-inch AMOLED display and 8 megapixel camera.
 It should be interesting to see how it stacks up against some of the Android phones available on T-Mo, like the DEFY and CLIQ 2, which are both only $20 more than Nokia's offering.
 How do you all think that consumers will react to the Astound?

 Nokia delivers Astounding smartphone for T-Mobile USA customers